bitovi/academy/src/angular/11-declarative-state/declarative-state.md

 ### Transforming The Values Of A Stream

-When values are emitted from a stream it's common to transform them in some way before they're used by your application.
+When values are emitted from a stream it’s common to transform them in some way before they’re used by your application.
 One operator used for this is the [`map`](https://rxjs.dev/api/operators/map) operator, which takes an emitted value and returns a modified value that will be passed to the subsequent operators in the stream.